the-programmers-hangout/Amethyst/README.md

 This can make tasks like identifying a certain subset of members, listening for a specific message, or automatically banning raid bots when they join much easier.
 Currently, JavaScript, Python and Ruby are supported languages.

 ## Running Scripts
-Scripts are easily added using the `eval` command in order to successfully add a script, the following parameters must be included in your command:
+Scripts are easily added using the `eval` command, the following parameters must be included:

 - Script Name
 - Language